mlk2991/anonymous/README.rst

 **Disclaimer:** these tips are for informational purposes.
 Don't use them to break the law.

+These tips are for avoiding being easily identified when using Tor, i.e. they will help you to avoid leaking all kinds of information that might uniquely identify you.

+Always keep in mind that there are no foolproof tool that will provide you with privacy and anonymity in 100% of cases.
+Tor is an anonymous software that individually might not expose your real IP address but when used with/within other complex systems (e.g. OS, USB devices), this is where things might get ugly.

 .. contents:: **Table of Contents**
    :depth: 5
    :local: